 Estimate the volume based on pumping rate.
 Use this technique only if the pumping rate is constant.
 Determine the pumping rate by measuring the amount of water that is pumped for a fixed period of time or use a flow meter.

 Calculate the amount of water that is discharged per minute:

+D = Measured amount

+Total time in minutes